Integr-0/ParabolRenderer/README.md

 Parabol Renderer is used as a simplification of the mentioned library, and is not intended to be a full replacement.
 I encourage you to check out the Renderer library if you are looking for a more feature-rich rendering library.

+This library bundles the Roboto Regular font by default, which is used as the default font for the Parabol project.
+I encourage you to check out the [Roboto Font](https://fonts.google.com/specimen/Roboto) for more info.

+Parabol Renderer also includes a custom-made font renderer wit the ability to load custom fonts from files, use system fonts, and render text with different styles and colors.
+All being similar to the vanilla Minecraft text rendering.

 ## Features
 - Font utility to load, cache, and render fonts.
 - 2D rendering Context to draw on the UI layer.